tretapey/raisincss/README.md

 - `.border-width-{1 to 6}`

-Also we can change the border radius adding:
+Also, we can change the border radius adding:

 - `.border-radius-sm` -> `border-radius: 0.125rem`
 - `.border-radius-md` -> `border-radius: 0.25rem`